jarun/ddgr/README.md

 <a href="https://travis-ci.org/jarun/ddgr"><img src="https://travis-ci.org/jarun/ddgr.svg?branch=master" alt="Build Status" /></a>
 </p>

 `ddgr` is a cmdline utility to search DuckDuckGo from the terminal.
-While [`googler`](https://github.com/jarun/googler) is highly popular among cmdline users, in many forums the need for a similar utility for privacy-aware DuckDuckGo came up.
+While [`googler`](https://github.com/jarun/googler) is highly popular among cmdline users, in many forums the need of a similar utility for privacy-aware DuckDuckGo came up.
 [DuckDuckGo Bangs](https://duckduckgo.com/bang) are super-cool too!
 So here's `ddgr` for you!

 `ddgr` isn't affiliated to DuckDuckGo in any way.